 Having you’re money stolen can really screw a lot of plans up.
 If your credit cards were in that wallet as well, dealing with the company can be a huge pain as well.

 Having a money belt is more of an insurance than an actual deterrent.
-Just keeping a hidden bundle of cash on you is a great way to relieve yourself in case the shit hits the fan.
+Hiding a bit of cash while traveling is a great way to relieve yourself in case the shit hits the fan.
 If the worst should come to be and your bag or wallet is stolen, you’ll be in better shape because you had an emergency stash.

 Money belts are not huge investments either – most are about the same price as a t-shirt.
 It’s not like you have to take out a huge policy.